-We want cities for life which are expressions of sustainable development and provide a good quality of life for their inhabitants; which provide a healthy, safe, productive and supportive environment, and which are in harmony with the surrounding environment, cultural traditions, and spiritual values, taking account of the country’s diversity.
+We want cities for life which are expressions of sustainable development and provide a good quality of life for their inhabitants.
+Cities which provide a healthy, safe, productive and supportive environment.
+Cities which are in harmony with the surrounding environment, cultural traditions and spiritual values, taking into account the diversity of their country.

-We want cities for life in which people identify with and participate actively in their development, and are proud of their culture and the environment in which they live.
+We want cities for life with which people can identify themselves and participate actively in their development.
+Cities in which people are proud of their culture and the environment in which they live.

-We are a national network set up as a not-forprofit civil association consisting of three kinds of institutional actors: local governments, universities and civil society organizations (NGOs, grassroots organizations and business associations).
-With the participation of these actors the Forum generates an alliance and provides a space in which common goals can be pursued.
+We are a national network set up as a non-profit civil association consisting of three kinds of institutional actors: local governments, universities and civil society organizations (NGOs, grassroots organizations and business associations).
+With the participation of these actors Foro generates alliances and provides a space in which common goals can be pursued.

-The joint activities of the Forum are focused on research, policy advocacy, leadership training, and developing programs for sustainable urbandevelopment.
-At thesame time each Forum partner runs specific projects in their local area in line with the mission and objectives of the Forum.
+The joint activities of the Forum are focused on research, policy advocacy, leadership training and developing programs for sustainable urban development.
+In addition, Foro partners run specific projects in their local areas in line with our mission and objectives.

 Foro’s main achievements after 18 years of working together:

-Capacity building: through seminaries, masters, postgraduate courses and e-learning on Urban Environmental Management, Local Agenda 21, Territorial Planning, Sustainable Construction, Cities and Climate Change and recently Water Governance and Green Infrastructure, all of them issues related to city wide sustainable development.
+- Capacity Building: through seminars, masters degrees, postgraduate courses and e-learning on issues related to city-wide sustainable development such as Urban Environmental Management, Local Agenda 21, Territorial Planning, Sustainable Construction, Cities and Climate Change, Water Governance and Green Infrastructure.

-Social Construction of Knowledge and itsinherent dissemination: collective knowledge is being built up through case studies, manual, handbooks and guides (from true experiences and lessons learned from our members) as well as publication of books, mailing lists, our institutional web page, and last but not least: our participatory research projects.
+- The Social Construction of Knowledge and its inherent dissemination: building collective knowledge through case studies, manuals, handbooks and guides (from first-hand experiences and lessons learned from our members) as well as the publication of books, mailing lists, our web page and our participatory research projects.

-Contribution to the creation of a multiple level institutional framework (from National, Regional and Local) for city environmental management: through political incidence campaigns, formulation of Sustainable Development Plans (and other related plans such as Climate Change Strategies) at city level, nation-wide law proposals, municipal laws, debates, foras, opening spaces for dialogue and consensus building.
+- Contribution to the creation of a Multiple Level Institutional Framework (National, Regional and Local) for city environmental management.
+Using political incidence campaigns, formulation of Sustainable Development Plans (and other related plans such as Climate Change Strategies) at city level, nation-wide law proposals, municipal laws, debates, forums, opening spaces for dialogue and consensus building.